-This is an Open Access article distributed under the terms of the Creative Commons Attribution-NonCommercial-NoDerivs licence (https://creativecommons.org/licenses/by-nc-nd/4.0/), which permits non-commercial reproduction and distribution of the work, in any medium, provided the original work is not altered or transformed in any way, and that the work is properly cited.
-For commercial re-use, please contact journals.permissions@oup.com https://doi.org/10.1093/infdis/jiad197 age, female sex, elevated body mass index (BMI), respiratory symptoms, and lower socioeconomic status, among other factors [10].
-Furthermore, both this and a separate study among pregnant women living with human immunodeficiency virus (HIV) in Mozambique observed lower SARS-CoV-2 seropositivity in people with HIV viremia [10, 11], likely owing to weaker immune response in this population [10].
+Assessing potential correlates of SARS-CoV-2 seropositivity, a household survey in South Africa observed associations with age, female sex, elevated body mass index (BMI), respiratory symptoms, and lower socioeconomic status, among others[10].
+Furthermore, both this and a separate study among pregnant women living with HIV in Mozambique observed lower SARS-CoV-2 seropositivity in people with HIV viraemia[10,11], likely due to weaker immune response in this population[10].

-Indeed, previous research has reported poorer immunological responses to SARS-CoV-2 among people living with HIV [12], but this population does not appear to have increased rates of SARs-CoV-2 infection [10, 12-14].
-A large study in a South African population with a high burden of comorbid conditions demonstrated higher coronavirus disease 2019 (COVID-19) mortality rates among people living with HIV [15], though overall findings on associations of HIV with COVID-19 severity are divergent, with several studies suggesting that poorer COVID-19 outcomes may be linked to ongoing HIV viremia, low CD4 cell count, comorbid conditions, or social determinants of health rather than HIV itself [16].
+Indeed, previous research has reported poorer immunological responses to SARS-CoV-2 among people living with HIV[12], whereas people living with HIV do not appear to have higher rates of

+SARs-CoV-2 infection[10,12-14].
+A large study in a South African population with a high burden of comorbidities demonstrated higher COVID-19 mortality among people living with HIV[15], though overall findings on associations of HIV with COVID-19 severity are divergent, with several studies suggesting that poorer COVID-19 outcomes may be linked to ongoing HIV viraemia, low CD4 cell count, comorbidities, or social determinants of health rather than HIV itself[16].

-To elucidate the seroepidemiology of HCoVs in the context of HIV in an understudied population in Lesotho, southern Africa, we used a previously described [2] multifactorial serological assay for seroprofiling of endemic HCoV and SARS-CoV-2 antibody responses in a longitudinal adult HIV cohort.
-Our study had 3 objectives.
+To further elucidate the seroepidemiology of HCoVs in the context of HIV in an understudied population in Lesotho, southern Africa, we use a previously described[2] multifactorial serological assay for seroprofiling of endemic HCoV and SARS-CoV-2 antibody responses in a longitudinal adult HIV cohort.

+This study has three objectives.
 First, we describe the seasonality of endemic HCoVs and correlates of the immunological response to endemic HCoVs in this population.
 Second, we describe the seroprevalence of SARS-CoV-2 over time.
-Third, we elucidate factors associated with SARS-CoV-2 seropositivity and serological response, considering endemic HCoV serological, clinical (including HIV-related), demographic, behavioral/ social, and symptomatic factors.
+Third, we elucidate factors associated with SARS-CoV-2 seropositivity and serological response, considering endemic HCoV serological, clinical (including HIV-related), demographic, behavioural/social, and symptomatic factors.